ChiWang/DmpSW/README.md

 1. All personal test must in "test" directory, you can create "test" directory at wherever you need.
 Then other people will not waste their time on checking test.

-2. We set macro definition of "DmpDebug" and "Dmp_RELEASE" in SCons, it will makes your code more flexible, for example:
+2. We set macro definition of "DmpDebug" in SConstruct, it will makes your code more flexible, for example:

     #ifdef DmpDebug
       cout<<"some thing you want to check"<<endl;